ooples/pine_script_docs/source/concepts/Repainting.rst

 They thus behave differently on historical and realtime bars.
 This does not necessarily make them less useful in all contexts, nor prevent knowledgeable traders from using them.

-The different types of repainting we discuss in this page can be divided as such:
+The different types of repainting we discuss in this page can be divided this way:

 - **Widespread and often acceptable**: recalculation during the realtime bar (most classic indicators like MACD, RSI, and the vast majority of indicators in the `Public Library <https://www.tradingview.com/scripts/>`__).